michaelliao/red-packet-contract/docs/proof.md

 ### Generate Passcode Hash for Creator

-Passcode is a uint256 that is hashed by creator address and string password:
+Passcode is a uint256 that is hashed by creator address (all lowercase) and string password (case-sensitive, UTF-8 encoding):

 ```
 // TODO: import ethersjs, snarkjs...